Linear Regression Model Specification (regression)

 Note: you do not need to uninstall anything in order to update.

-and x
+y and x by using

-for numerical explanatory variablesdifferences
+slope for numerical explanatory variablesdifferences for categorical explanatory variablesx, get predicted y

 \[\widehat{height}_{i} = \beta_0 + \beta_1 \times width_{i}\]